Architecture Induces Structural Invariant Manifolds of Neural Network Training Dynamics

 \subsection{Orbit}

 To analyze the dynamics of $\vtheta(t)$, we now introduce concepts from geometric control theory.
-A detailed introduction of geometric control theory is provided in Appendix~\ref{appendix:def}.
+A detailed introduction of geometric control theory is provided in~\ref{appendix:def}.

-\begin{definition}[orbit, page 33 of \citet{jurdjevic1997geometric}]\footnote{Please see Appendix~\ref{appendix:def} for the definition of $e^{tX}$, analytic manifold, analytic vector field and pseudogroup.} Let $\fF$ be a family of analytic vector fields on an analytic manifold $\fM$.
+\begin{definition}[orbit, page 33 of Ref.~\refcite{jurdjevic1997geometric}]\footnote{Please see~\ref{appendix:def} for the definition of $e^{tX}$, analytic manifold, analytic vector field and pseudogroup.} Let $\fF$ be a family of analytic vector fields on an analytic manifold $\fM$.
 Let $G=G(\fF)$ be the group (pseudogroup) of diffeomorphisms (local diffeomorphisms) generated by $\{e^{tX}\mid t\in\sR, X\in\fF\}$ under composition.
 For any $\vtheta\in \fM$, we define the \textbf{orbit} of $\fF$ through $\vtheta$ as $\{g(\vtheta)\mid g\in G\}$, which we denote by $O_{\fF}(\vtheta)$. \end{definition}

 Given a family of analytic vector fields, each of its orbits forms an analytic immersed submanifold.
 The dimension of an orbit is determined by the Lie closure of the vector field family, as stated in Definition~\ref{def:Lie closure} and Theorem~\ref{thm:Hermann-Nagano}.